Introduction to Stream Processing in FME

 1. Review the Workspace

 In this scenario, we are operating a ride-hailing app.
-We are reading in a stream of GPS points that represents the driver’s locations, and we want updates on app user locations to see if our drivers are close enough to them.
+We are reading a stream of GPS points that represent the driver’s locations, and we want updates on app user locations to see if our drivers are close enough to them.

 The driver stream data is extracted and then converted into point geometry so we can perform a spatial operation on it downstream.
 Using the TimeWindower, the data is windowed into 5-minute windows.